alaffin12/stackedit/Caught by Stradh.md

 Ismark is probably the friendliest face the party is going to see for awhile, and while he is not able to point them directly to the Amber Temple (if they ask) he does know that there is supposed to be some kind of repository of knowledge near Mount Ghakis.

 **Queen of the Soil, Pure Forge and Pearl of the Forest Stream** are the three Vistani (tabaxi) proprietors of the Blood of the Vine Tavern.
 The usually sit at a table by the door and keep an eye on things, making sure people pay their tabs and whatnot.
+They are gossipy Mean Girl types,

 ---